Imwas: Mamluk period

+Ottoman period

-Ottoman era
+Early Ottoman period

 Imwas came under the rule of the Ottoman Empire in the early 16th century and by the end of that century, the church built by the Crusaders had been converted into a mosque, which itself stood for almost a century before falling into ruin.
 In the 1596 tax record its population was reported as 24 Muslim families.
 They paid a fixed tax rate of 25% on agricultural products, including wheat, barley, summer crops, vineyards, fruit trees, goats and beehives, in addition to "occasional revenues"; a total of 3,600 akçe.
 Part of the revenue went to a waqf.